Dev-Flo/LPMCCasino/api-spec.md

 When issuing commands after a user has logged in, a call must have: sessID - This is a server issued identifier for a user, used to validate that they have logged in properly.

+Upon initial connection, the first message sent to the server must be the handshake function, otherwise the connection will close.

 ###General Syntax Template
     ||<NameOfInfo>::<Component1>:<Info>|<Component2>:<Info>|...|<ComponentN>:<Info>||